tiefenauer/livingdocs/concepts/main_concepts.md

 </p>
 ```

 With that you regain full control over the HTML.
 This is the guiding principle of Livingdocs.
 We manage your content.
-How that content looks and behaves is up to you.
+What that content looks like and how it behaves is up to you.

 ### Work with your content the web way